-Navid Navab: Organism + Excitable Chaos
+Navid Navab with Garnet Willis: Organism + Excitable Chaos

 As a part of iMAL's 25th anniversary exhibition I am vertical (but I would rather be horizontal), Navid Navab and Garnet Willis propose the chaotic motion of Excitable Chaos, a robotically-steered triple pendulum, which drives the aerodynamic thresholds of Organism, a robotically-prepared century old-pipe organ.